 The ability to identify audience and location when discovering new influencers to work with, when done right, can yield 5xs more ROI than generic social campaigns.

 Fashion PR: More than ever, analyze the numbers

 In our last annual influencer marketing report nearly 50% of our participants who work in the fashion & retail industry said that measurement was their biggest challenge when working with influencers.
 So how can you be more savvy than those 50% of the industry who are currently struggling in this department?
 Implementing a proper measurement system can rectify this problem and allow you to be a better marketer.

 Having a proper monitoring platform means you can easily track the results of your project, what’s working and what’s not; it is a crucial first step to creating a sustainable, scalable marketing or PR plan.
 Too often brands try to do this manually and miss many essential pieces that can’t be tracked without the proper tools such as audience information or areas of interest.
 Even worse, nowadays we see brands that have too many tools, making it impossible to benchmark the data from each medium (print, online, social) to get a real read on how they are performing.

 Using one tool that can give you simple, actionable tips to help you measure engagement properly as well as benchmark against your competitors will help you improve your strategy for the long run.

 Now it’s your turn!
-As we ramp up for our Back to School and September Fashion Week campaigns, think about these three steps for any Fashion PR Pro while you plan your next project, and hopefully you will be set for success.
+Think about these three steps for any Fashion PR Pro while you plan your next project, and hopefully, you will be set for success.
 Have any other tips you think are important when planning?
 Drop us a note and let us know.